AgenaTrader/AgenaScript-documentation/sources/keywords.md

 }
 ```

-## Plot()
+## OnPaint()
 ### Description
 A plot (drawing) is used to visually display indicators in a chart.
-Plot objects are assigned to an indicator with the help of the Add() method and attached to the plots collection.
+OnPaint objects are assigned to an indicator with the help of the Add() method and attached to the plots collection.
-See [*Line*].
+See [*LevelLine*].

 ### Parameter
 |           |                        |
 |-----------|------------------------|
 | Color     | Drawing color          |
 | Pen       | Pen object             |
-| PlotStyle | Line type
+| PlotStyle | LevelLine type
              PlotStyle.Bar
              PlotStyle.Block
              PlotStyle.Cross
              PlotStyle.Dot
              PlotStyle.Hash
-             PlotStyle.Line
+             PlotStyle.LevelLine
              PlotStyle.Square
              PlotStyle.TriangleDown
              PlotStyle.TriangleUp    |